 Fishing License: If you are 18 years of age or older, an Ontario Fishing License and Outdoors Card are required to fish in Ontario.
 The easiest way to purchase them is online from this website.
 You'll have to establish an account with them, which only takes a minute or so.
-Licenses can also be purchased at most Canadian Tire stores, participating ServiceOntario Centres, the Cabelas's in Barrie or at the hardware store next to the Foodland in MacTier.
+Licenses can also be purchased at most Canadian Tire stores, participating ServiceOntario Centres, the Cabela's in Barrie or at the hardware store next to the Foodland in MacTier.
 The Bass Pro Shops in Toronto is another place to buy your license.
 It's located at the first exit after ETR 407 joins 400 northbound (Exit #32, Bass Pro Mills Drive).
 The store doesn't open until 9 AM on Saturdays and 10 AM other days.

 The Outdoors Card is valid for three years.
-Fishing licenses may be purchased for eight day, one or three year periods.
-If you will not be keeping your catch (which the Club strongly encourages), you can purchase the Conservation license which has lower catch and possession limits than the more expensive full fishing license.
+Fishing licenses may be purchased for eight day, one year or three year periods.
+If you will not be keeping your catch, you can save some money by buying the Conservation license which has lower catch and possession limits than the more expensive full fishing license.
 Here is another page where you may view and download the Ontario fishing regulations and other good stuff may be found here.

 Requirements for Foreign Recreational Boaters In Canadian Waters: Canada has instituted a system of Operator Competency Requirements for pleasure boaters.
 The club has compiled a page with some of the pertinent regulations you need to be familiar with.

 Catch and Release is strongly encouraged while fishing at the Pennsylvania Club.
 By doing this, we can do our part to help keep the fishing at its best.
 But catch and release must be done properly for it to work.
 Here is an article by Bill Hasely that gives some pointers and techniques.